tanelimanninen/PORTFOLIO/SOLITA PRE ASSIGNMENT/README.md

 npm install dotenv --save (Loads environment variables from a .env file into process.env.)

 Make .env file to the root of project and add variables PORT and MONGODB_URI.
 PORT can be 3000 for example.
-You'll have to make new cluster and get the connection string from there to the MONGODB_URI.
+In MongodDB, you'll have to make new cluster and get the connection string from there to the MONGODB_URI.
 Make also a new database named 'helsinki_espoo_citybikes' and collection named 'stations' inside it.

-npm i --save csvtojson
+npm i --save csvtojson (To convert csv to json or column arrays.)

 npm install --save path

+Add the index.js, utils/config.js with my code to the project.
+Also add the datasets/Helsingin_ja_Espoon_kaupunkipyora_asemat_avoin.csv to the project.

-Bash command: curl -X POST -H "Content-Type: application/json" -d '{"path": "path/to/your/csv/file.csv"}' http://localhost:3000/import-csv (Adds the sations data to the mongodb.)
+In visual studio code, open git bash terminal and write command: curl -X POST -H "Content-Type: application/json" -d '{"path": "path/to/your/csv/file.csv"}' http://localhost:3000/import-csv (Adds the sations data to the mongodb.)

-npx create-react-app citybike-app
+npx create-react-app citybike-app (To install a default react app for the user interface)

-npm run dev (Starts the server.) -> http://localhost:3000 is the address where the application runs.

 ### In the root of citybike-app folder:

-npm install react react-dom leaflet
+npm install react react-dom leaflet (React, React DOM and Leaflet are required peer dependencies.)

 npm install react-leaflet

 npm run build (This will create a build folder with optimized and minified static files for your React app.
-Run this every time the react application is modified.)
+Run this every time the react application is modified to work with the backend server.)

+Again, add the my code to the App.js and App.css files.

+### To launch the project

-npm start (Starts the development interface.)
+npm start (Starts the development interface in the citybike-app folder.)

+npm run dev (Starts the server in the root of the project.) -> http://localhost:3000 is the address where the application runs when finished.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------